> Contents

 At 80 hands per hour and $50 average bet (across the spread), that's roughly $6-10/hour in expected value.
 Bump to a $25 minimum table, and you're looking at $15-25/hour.

 Compare that to a minimum wage job: the hourly rate is similar, but you need a $10,000+ bankroll and hundreds of hours of practice.
 For recreational players who enjoy the game, it's a viable way to play with an edge.
-For pure income seekers, standard blackjack is more efficient.
+For pure income seekers, standard double deck blackjack is more efficient — the full 52-card deck with deeper penetration produces higher hourly EV with simpler counting.

 The Bottom Line